 The struggle to make a quick, well-balanced meal that everyone in the family will eagerly polish off can be very real.
 Mom likes “healthy,” dad likes “hearty,” and the kids . . . well, they start fussing at the sight of too many vegetables.
 Regardless of these preferences, most of us only have the time and temperament to make a single family-style meal for dinner — no special orders!
 Get everyone on the same “plate” with my quick and easy recipe for Greek Beef Hidden Veggie Couscous that is approved by kids and adults alike.

-While my children do actually eat vegetables, some are consumed with more enthusiasm than others – and rarely in the “half a plate” quantity I suggest.
-Greek Beef Hidden Vegetable Couscous appears to only have a bit of spinach in it while in reality an enormous amount of cauliflower and white mushrooms are chopped up and camouflaged alongside the whole grain couscous.
-Each serving offers up two cups of stealthy vegetables!
+While my children do actually eat vegetables, some are consumed with more enthusiasm than others — and rarely in the “half a plate” quantity I suggest.
+That’s why this recipe is perfect for picky eaters- with cauliflower and white mushrooms camouflaged along with whole grain couscous.

-For the primary source of protein, I rely on thinly cut sirloin steaks prepared via the stovetop stir fry cooking method.
+For this recipe, I use thinly cut sirloin steaks prepared via the stovetop stir fry cooking method.
 Sirloin is a tasty and versatile cut of beef that is ideal for 30-minute meals as it doesn’t require marinating for tenderness and can be cooked in in a number of different ways.
 Make the task of cutting beef into ultra-thin slices for stir fry by sticking it in the freezer for 10 minutes to firm up prior to prep.
-However, for convenience on my busiest days, I use packaged pre-cut sirloin steaks from the freezer aisle that fall apart into delicious bits in the skillet in mere minutes (like Steak ‘Ums).
+However, for convenience on my busiest days, I use packaged pre-cut sirloin steaks from the freezer aisle that fall apart into delicious bits in the skillet in mere minutes.

-Toppings like pine nuts (a good source of monounsaturated fats) and a bit of feta cheese keep add additional flavor and keep with the Greek theme!
+Toppings like pine nuts and a bit of feta cheese keep add additional flavor and keep with the Greek theme!
 Enjoy!